 Over a decades-long digital transformation, the concept of doing business has changed dramatically.
 The traditional retail landscape of brick-and-mortar and cash-based businesses are becoming a thing of the past, overthrown by the tech industry’s focused efforts to innovate and scale.

-Since the beginning of the Web 2.0 era in 2004, Software-as-a-Service (SaaS) providers have fueled the movement to redefine business.
-All signs point to continued momentum gained in the years to come - especially with new business models like payment facilitation-as-a-service and payment infrastructure-as-a-service disrupting the market.
+Since the beginning of the Web 2.0 era in 2004, Software-as-a-Service (SaaS) providers have fueled the movement to redefine the business landscape.
+All signs point to continued momentum gained in the years to come - especially with new embedded payment models like payment facilitation-as-a-service and payment infrastructure-as-a-service disrupting the market.
 Flexible technology that enables SaaS companies to fully service and monetize the payments flowing through the software ecosystem.
-This not only unlocks a new outlet to generate revenue, it also offers greater control of the user experience, access to data insights and allows a software company to go-to-market with a payments business that propels their growth.
+This not only unlocks a new outlet to generate recurring revenue, it also creates stickier customer relationships, provides deeper financial insights and allows a software company to go-to-market with a payments business that propels their growth.
 Monetization models like these are what powerhouse brands like GoFundMe, AirBnB, Uber and Lyft have used to scale.

 Developers who specialize in these SaaS models are now at a tipping point to identify the laundry list of issues roadblocking growth, finding payments at the top.
 Before solving for this, SaaS companies need to understand the options, what challenges to consider, and what the process for moving forward with a partner looks like.